DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2026-09-16-personal-website.md

 ### Pros and Cons of Different Platforms

 Building your own website can seem intimidating at first.
 However, you do not need a custom domain, a design degree, or a weekend lost to create your own website.
-There are many different, easy to use platforms, like Wix.
+There are many different, easy-to-use platforms, like Wix.
 Many universities also offer their own, in-house website-building platform (Duke's is [sites.duke.edu](https://sites.duke.edu)).
 GitHub also allows you to host a personal website for free.

 <img src="../assets/images/2026-09-16-personal-website/pros-cons.png" alt="Pros and cons of Wix, Duke Sites, and GitHub Pages">

 Dorsa built her website on Wix, Mike built his on [sites.duke.edu](https://sites.duke.edu), and Adani and Alissa built theirs on GitHub.

-### Tips for website building
+### Tips for Website Building

 When building your own website, here are some helpful tips to keep in mind:

 1. Most people will go to your website to look for 3 things: your email, your CV, or your publications.
 Make them easy to find!
 2. Build a website sustainably: the fewer things you need to keep up to date, the better.
 Also, get the homepage up and running before trying to add more.
 3. Add something memorable (like the drawing component on Adani's website or the butterflies on Alissa's).
 More people bring up the butterflies on my website than any of the content.
+4. Make sure your website works well on mobile devices.
-4. Most importantly, any website is better than no website!
+5. Most importantly, any website is better than no website!
 Your website does not need to be perfect, it just needs to be searchable.

 ## Building a GitHub Website